jimasp/behave-vsc/README.md

 ---
 ## Known issues and limitations

-- Does not support multiple vscode workspace folders ("multi-root workspaces").
-- "Go to Step" context menu doesn't always work or match correctly.
+- "Go to Step" context menu doesn't always work or match correctly and never will.
 This is because there are a lot of ways to specify step matching and parameters in behave - parse; re; cfparse, and we would have to recreate these matching algorithms exactly.
 - "Go to step" context menu will only find steps that are in `.py` files in a folder called `steps` that is in your features folder (e.g. if you import steps in python from a steps library folder external to your features folder it won't find them).
 - Parallel test runs add up durations, making it look like they took longer than they actually did.
 - Running debug against _multiple_ test targets at once starts a fresh debug session for each test.
 This can cause some minor UI side effects like having to click debug stop button multiple times.
 (If for some reason you _regularly_ debug multiple behave test targets at once, you may wish to map a keyboard shortcut for debug stop, the default is Shift+F5.)